Mufasa8066/Power-Regulator-LED-Board/README.md

 # Power-Regulator-LED-Board

-After completing a PCB Design Course given by Alitum, we were given a project to go over to test our skills in PCB Design.
+After completing a PCB Design Course provided by Altium, we were assigned a project to apply and test our skills in PCB Design.

 In this project, we will be creating a power regulator LED Board that will be place directly onto an Arduino UNO, and it is also known as shield board.
 This board will have 2 main functionalities:
 - It will power a bank of LEDs